jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) expenditure that they incur for the business use of a motor vehicle:
   (b) an amount of depreciation loss for the business use of a motor vehicle.
 Amount, and timing, of deduction: expenditure
-(2) The amount of the deduction allowed in an income year for the expenditure for the business use of the vehicle is calculated using the formula— expenditure × business proportion.
+(2) The amount of the deduction allowed in an income year for the expenditure for the business use of the vehicle is calculated using the formula—expenditure × business proportion.
 Definition of item in formula
 (3) In the formula in subsection (2), business proportion is the proportion of business use of the motor vehicle for the income year, expressed as a decimal, calculated under sections DE 3 to DE 12.
 Amount, and timing, of deduction: depreciation loss